Course Matrix

 Agentic timetable builder platform for students

-Course Matrix is an intelligent course timetable builder that generates an optimal timetable for you based on a specific set of restrictions.
-It also leverages an AI agent that easily translates complex requirements into personalized timetables.
+Course Matrix is an intelligent course timetable builder that generates an optimal timetable for students based on a specific set of time/day restrictions.
+It also exposes an AI agent that easily translates complex requirements into personalized timetables.

 I built out the AI infrastructure behind this project.
-It uses the following tools:
+It’s composed of the following:

 I added a lot of functionality to the client-side experience when interacting with the chatbot.
-The app supports multiple conversations, thread branching, message edit + resend, message copying, and more.
+The app supports SSE-based text streaming, multiple conversations, thread branching, message edit + resend, message copying, and more.
 Conversation threads are persisted to assistant-ui cloud.

 A major goal of ours was to provide an AI agent that balanced speed and response quality.
-I tested various approaches and ended up with a dual-mode chat flow, with one mode being question-and-answer-based (e.g., “What 3rd year math courses can I take in Winter 2026 that satisfy my degree requirements?”) and the other being action-based (e.g., “Generate me a timetable that follows criteria X, Y, Z.”).
-These are the pipeline steps:
+I tested various approaches and ended up with a dual-mode chat flow, with one mode being question & answer based (e.g., “What 3rd year math courses can I take in Winter 2026 that satisfy my degree requirements?”) and the other being action-based (e.g., “Generate me a timetable that follows these criteria: X, Y, Z.”).

-/timetable to trigger the agentic flow in which the system uses tool calling to perform a task.
+/timetable to trigger the agentic flow in which leverages back and forth tool calling to perform a task.
 Otherwise, the flow defaults to Q&A.

-Reformulate Query: I found that if the user’s raw query were used as the search prompt within our vector DB, the search results often lacked full context.
+Reformulate Query: The user’s raw query is passed through OpenAI to be rebuilt with context.
 In a multi-message conversation, previous messages add context to the most recent message.

-Filter by namespace: Our vector indices are sorted into namespaces on Pinecone, which are essentially buckets for similar documents.
+Filter by namespace: Our vector indices are sorted into namespaces on Pinecone.
+These are essentially buckets for similar documents.
 We have namespaces for courses, offerings, programs, prerequisites, corequisites, and departments.
 This allows us to speed up vector searches by narrowing our search to the most relevant group of documents.

 Build response: Given the last few messages in the conversation history and the retrieval results, another call is made to the LLM to write a response.